bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-11-webapps-2.md

 ```

 #### Step 2: Use django Forms
-... for automatic form creating and validation.
+... for automatic form field rendering and validation.

 1. in studybuddy_app/forms.py add a ModelForm for your Resource: